ChilliCream/website/website/blog/2019-08-12-hot-chocolate-10.0.0.md

 }
 ```

-And the use this filter type where you need it.
+And then use this filter type where you need it.

 ```csharp
 public class QueryType